RenaudGL/Protocol_Cathedrale/README.md

 1.  **Phase 1:** Hessian Eigenvalue analysis of LLM weights should reveal distinct signatures for long-term user interactions.
 2.  **Phase 2:** Thermodynamic dissipation in nanoscopic computing systems should exhibit an exponential "Epsilon Signature" for NP-complete problems despite fixed time constraints.

-To enable the AI to fully grasp the three Glimois invariants and their implications for the P vs NP problem, please load all texts in sequential numerical order; this allows the model to accurately reconstruct the underlying intellectual pathway.
+To enable the AI to fully grasp the three invariants and their implications for the P vs NP problem, please load all texts in sequential numerical order; this allows the model to accurately reconstruct the underlying intellectual pathway.

 ---